Weight throw: As an indoor event

 The weight throw event has had an enduring history in American track and field.
 It was a national championship event for men outdoors from 1878 to 1965.
 Despite the decline of such outdoor contests in the United States, the event has been a mainstay of the USA Indoor Track and Field Championships: the men's 35 lb event has been held from 1932 to present and a women's 20 lb weight throw event was introduced in 1991.
 The weight throw is also present on the event programme of the NCAA Men's and NCAA Women's Indoor Track and Field Championships.

 The Superweight Throw uses implements similar in construction to the regular weight throw but with heavier implements.
 The event was part of two Olympic Games in 1904 and 1920.
-Though no longer officially sanctioned by the IAAF, it still is contested as a novelty event at various competitions, including the USATF Master's Indoor Championship.
+Though no longer officially sanctioned by World Athletics, it still is contested as a novelty event at various competitions, including the USATF Master's Indoor Championship.